ClimExHandbook/ClimExHandbook/_posts/2019-11-03-non-structural-carbohydrates.md

 <strong><em>Next steps towards standard procedures for NSC quantification</em></strong>

-Until recently there were no unified standard procedures for sample collection, handling, NSC extraction, or starch digestion that could be used by scientists (Smith &amp; Zeeman, 2006).
+Up till now there were no unified standard procedures for sample collection, handling, NSC extraction, or starch digestion that could be used by scientists (Smith &amp; Zeeman, 2006).
-However Landhäusser et al. (2018) provide very detailed step-by-step procedures and protocols for the three soluble sugar quantification methods and enzymatic starch quantification described earlier, which should help reduce inconsistencies in laboratory procedures that have been responsible for the large variability and erroneous results.
+However Landhäusser et al. (2018) provide very detailed step-by-step procedures and protocols for the three dominant methods for the quantification of soluble sugars and starch described above earlier.
+Using these protocols should aid in the reduction of the inconsistencies among laboratory procedures (Quentin et al. 2015) that have produced very variable and sometimes and erroneous results, making direct comparisons among research studies difficult.
-There are currently no universal and international NSC sample standards for plant material with precisely known starch and sugar concentrations.
+Further, there are currently no universal and international NSC sample standards for plant material with precisely known starch and sugar concentrations.
 To improve comparability of NSC among different laboratories, international plant standards for NSC are highly desirable.

 <strong> </strong>